Why You Should Be Using Two Factor Authentication

 To get started with two-factor, log into one of your accounts to see if that have an option for two-factor authentication.
 You can refer to https://twofactorauth.org/ to check which site has two-factor and then tweet or post to one who hasn’t added the option yet.
 In most sites, such as Google, Facebook, Twitter, and more, you can find the two-factor option in the account or security options.
 For example, you will find Facebook’s two-factor setting (pictured below) in the “Security and Login” section of the settings.

 The next steps will depend on the site but it usually involves turning on the option and then entering in a code that you are sent through SMS or copied from your authenticator app depending on which method is available in that service.

 If This Is So Important, Why Are So Few People Using It?

 After reading about TFA, you may be wondering why more people are not using it.
 A study from the University of Phoenix found that 52% of adults were willing to overlook risks in cybersecurity for the sake of convenience.
 Since it is quicker to log into sites without using TFA, many users choose not to enable this.
 In another study by TeleSign, it was found that 72% of users want a secondary form of security but only 20% turned on TFA after a hack.52% of adults are willing to overlook security risks for convenience.
 Using TFA should be a must!
 Click To Tweet

-However, many users do not follow best password practices.
-For example, nearly 71% of accounts had passwords that were the same as user’s accounts on other sites.
+However, many users do not follow the best password practices.
+For example, nearly 71% of accounts had passwords that were the same as the user’s accounts on other sites.
 This is even higher in millennials who SecureAuth found that 92% reuse the same password.
 While it may be slightly inconvenient to use TFA, it should be something everyone considers.
 At least until something better comes along.Tags: cybersecurity, hack, login, password, tfa